sc0h0/efx2026hiring/README.md

 The core recovery and activation tasks can be completed using `accounts.csv` and `payments.csv`.

 The `contacts.csv` file is included because real collections analysis often requires linking operational activity to customer outcomes.
 You do not need to use it to complete the core task.
-However, if you have time, it can be used to demonstrate stronger SQL and analytical thinking by exploring whether contact timing, contact channel, or promise-to-pay events are associated with payment activation.
+However, if you have time, it can be used to demonstrate stronger SQL and analytical thinking by exploring how contact activity relates to later payment behaviour.

 You also receive two tiny hand-check files: